cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ### ContinuousVestingAccount

-The continuous vesting account has a future start time and begins unlocking continuously until the specified enddate.
+The continuous vesting account has a future start time and begins unlocking continuously until the specified end date.

 To determine the amount of coins that are vested for a given block time `T`, the following is performed: